shailendra4chat/ng-library/README.md

 ### How to use this library

-- Install the latest version of `shailendra-angular-library`
+- Install the latest version of `shailendra-angular-library` npm package by `npm install shailendra-angular-library`.

-- Import `ShailendraAngularLibraryModule` in your `app.module.ts` file (You may a  VClso need to import `CUSTOM_ELEMENTS_SCHEMA` in module and component file)
+- Import `ShailendraAngularLibraryModule` in your `app.module.ts` file (You may also need to import `CUSTOM_ELEMENTS_SCHEMA` in module and component file)

-- It contains a custom component.
+- This library has a custom component.
 We can include component markup in the template file by using the component tag `<cat-facts></cat-facts>`

-- It contains an attribute directive.
+- This library has an attribute directive.
 It takes two parameters radius and the background color.
 We can use this directive by this sample snippet `<div [libRoundBlock]="'30px'" [bgColor]="'blue'"></div>`

-- It contains a custom pipe that takes multiple parameters.
+- This library has a custom pipe that takes multiple parameters.
 We can use this pipe by this sample snippet `<p>{{ "First" | fullname : "Second" : "N…" }}</p>`

 ### Local Development